School Board Hopefuls Explain Their Positions

 Incumbent Kate Powers concluded the round by saying that the School of Choice students “bring a wealth to our School District.”
 Following on a comment by Martin, Powers noted that ELPS offers more AP class options than other nearby districts in part “because of the stable student body” provided by Schools of Choice.

-Next came a question about the School Board’s role in political debates that do not involve laws or policies that will directly affect East Lansing Public Schools.
+Next came a question about the School Board’s role in educating for or against state or federal legislative policies and/or initiatives that will impact public education.

 In answering this question, several candidates alluded to ELi’s report on the Board’s recent split vote on Michigan’s Proposal 2, the anti-gerrymandering proposal.
 Most supported having a school board take a stand on any political issue they see as important to students or the District.